Milofow/Milofow/Research/Business processes.md

 In the image above you can see three different roles:

 * ### Guest
 In the diagram from the previous question the guest has three more steps to perform to reach its end goal.
-On the contrary the guest benefits from this process because of the following reason: there are less waiting times, the guest can order when he/she wants and doesn't have to wait for the personel.
+On the contrary the guest benefits from this process because of the following reason: the waiting time decreases, the guest can order when they want to and don't have to wait for the personel.

 * ### Personel
-The personel has a two steps less to perfom meaning they will have less work to do, therefore less personel is needed.
+The personel has two steps less to perfom, meaning they will have less work to do, therefore less personel is needed.

 * ### Chef
 The chef's work stays the same he/she still needs to prepare the order, but we're also not trying to improve something here.